-An adverse outcome pathway (AOP) is described from the molecular initiating event (MIE) of deposition of energy to the adverse outcome (AO) of learning and memory impairment.
-This AOP uses well-understood mechanistic events that encompass oxidative stress, DNA damage, tissue resident cell activation, altered signaling pathways, neuroinflammation, and their interactions, leading to eventual neural remodeling.
+The central nervous system (CNS) is the main processing center of the body and is comprised of the brain and spinal cord.
+Some diseases of the CNS, including neurodegenerative diseases such as cognitive decline and dementia, are associated with advancing age.
+However, unwanted exposure to stressors may promote or accelerate these disorders.
+For example, ionizing radiation is an exposure which can disrupt cellular homeostasis in the brain.
+Herein, an adverse outcome pathway (AOP) is described from the molecular initiating event (MIE) of deposition of energy to the adverse outcome (AO) of learning and memory impairment.
+This AOP uses well-understood mechanistic events that encompass oxidative stress, DNA damage, tissue resident cell activation, altered stress response signaling, neuroinflammation, and their interactions, leading to eventual abnormal neural remodeling.
 The empirical evidence to support this AOP is primarily derived from studies that utilize ionizing radiation stressors relevant to space travel and radiotherapy treatments.
 Following deposition of energy (MIE, KE#1686), the adjacent key events are oxidative stress (KE#1392), tissue resident cell activation (KE#1492) and increased DNA strand breaks (KE#1635).
-Uncontrolled radical production within the cell has an adjacent connection with increased DNA strand breaks (KE#1635), altered signaling pathways (KE#2066) and tissue resident cell activation (KE#1492).
+Uncontrolled radical production within the cell has an adjacent connection with increased DNA strand breaks (KE#1635), altered stress response signaling (KE#2244) and tissue resident cell activation (KE#1492).
 Tissue resident cell activation has an adjacent connection to increased proinflammatory mediators (KE#1493).
-Prolonged neuroinflammation and altered signaling pathways have adjacent connections with neural remodeling (KE#2098) and subsequently learning and memory impairment (AO, KE#341).
+Prolonged neuroinflammation and altered stress response signaling have adjacent connections with abnormal neural remodeling (KE#2098) and subsequently learning and memory impairment (AO, KE#341).
 The AOP also includes multiple non-adjacent connections between key events.
-The overall evidence for this AOP is moderate.
+The overall weight of evidence for this AOP is moderate.
 Despite multiple knowledge gaps that are present, the evidence demonstrates a high-level of biological plausibility.
 The quantitative understanding is low as there is high uncertainty in the quantitative predictions between the KEs.
 This AOP has wide applicability and is particularly relevant to exposures from long-duration space flight and medical exposures using radiation therapy.